GoogleCloudPlatform/community/tutorials/speech2srt/index.md

 1. Create two Cloud Storage buckets: one for input, one for output.
 Because bucket names are a global namespace, you must use unique bucket names.

     1. Export the two bucket names into environment variables.
-Replace here `[YOUR_FIRST_BUCKET]` and `[YOUR_SECOND_BUCKET]` with your custom bucket names:
+Replace `[YOUR_FIRST_BUCKET]` and `[YOUR_SECOND_BUCKET]` with your custom bucket names:

             BUCKET_IN=[YOUR_FIRST_BUCKET]
             BUCKET_OUT=[YOUR_SECOND_BUCKET]

-    1. Execute the following commands to create your two buckets:
+    1. Create the buckets:

             gsutil mb gs://$BUCKET_IN
             gsutil mb gs://$BUCKET_OUT

 ## Create a Service Account and JSON key

-In this section, you create a Service Account in your Google Cloud project, and grant sufficient permissions to it, so that it can use the AI services.
-You also need to download a JSON key for the Service Account.
+In this section, you create a Service Account in your Google Cloud project and grant sufficient permissions to it so that it can use the AI services.
+You also download a JSON key for the Service Account.
 The JSON key is used by the Python utilities to authenticate with the Cloud services.

 1. Create a new Service Account:

         gcloud iam service-accounts create ml-dev --description="ML APIs developer access" --display-name="ML Developer Service Account"

-1. Grant the `ML Developer` role to the Service Account:
+1. Grant the ML Developer role to the Service Account:

         gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:ml-dev@$PROJECT_ID.iam.gserviceaccount.com --role roles/ml.developer